 How does this line feel in the hand?

 This line feels smooth and slick in the hand and, as is common with lines with a monofilament core, hangs slightly less limply than the equivalent intermediate built around a braided core.
-However, a mono core lines go, it's actually one of the limper ones.
+However, a mono core lines go, it's actually one of the limper ones, even though it's a fairly stiff line compared to those with a braided core.
 It's hard and shiny, so it shoots well and doesn't tangle as easily as softer lines do.

 Like most fly lines, it will have a bit of moderate coiling when you first remove it from the reel.
 However, if you give it a gentle stretch between your arms when first stripping off the line these coils quickly disappear.